Vincent-Lin-UF/Blue-Note/README.md

 - [Team](#team)

 ---
-## How To Use
-1) You will need to create a .env file and put the following information in -
 ## Inspiration
 Having to watch extensive and tedious videos on YouTube in an educational setting has consistently been a source of frustration for us.
 We believe that the essential content of these videos could be condensed and distilled into only the most important topics, thereby increasing our productivity.